ukparliament/ontologies/procedure/flowcharts/crag-treaties/logic-gates/redux/index.md

 A statement responding to the Commons having resolved against in period B is ALLOWED to be made if ...

 ...
 NEITHER (

-The Lords have NOT resolved against the treaty being ratified ...
+The Lords have NOT resolved against ratification ...

 ...
-AND the number of times the Commons have resolved against the treaty is EQUAL to the number of times period B has started.
+AND the number of times the Commons have resolved against ratification is EQUAL to the number of times period B has started.

 ) ...

 ...
 NOR (

-The Government have made a statement in response to both Houses resolving against in period A ...
+The Government have made a statement in response to both Houses resolving against ratification in period A ...

 ...
-AND the number of times the Commons have resolved against the treaty is EQUAL to the number of times period B has started.
+AND the number of times the Commons have resolved against ratification is EQUAL to the number of times period B has started.

 ) ...

 ...
 NOR (

-The Government have made a statement in response to the Lords resolving against in period A ...
+The Government have made a statement in response to the Lords resolving against ratification in period A ...

 AND the number of times the Commons have resolved against ratification PLUS ONE is EQUAL to the  number of times period B has started.